Our Fundraiser Project for 2022

 AND THE RESULTS ARE IN...

-Secretary and Treasurer: Jean-Luc Kirk (re-elected for third term)
+Secretary and Treasurer: Jean-Luc Kirk (re-elected for fourth term)

 Immediate Past President: VACANT

-Lady Maiden: Tammy Comar (re-elected for second term)
+Lady Maiden: Tammy Comar (re-elected for third term)

 Accolade to outgoing officers